marekdano/marekdano.com/content/blog/automate-build-process-with-the-build-script/index.md

 As I already mentioned we have the angular application.
 We keep the configuration settings of our application in the **config.json** file.
 If you want to find out more about how we use the configuration file in our app, please check [here](https://marekdano.com/blog/one-configuration-for-multiple-servers/).

-To update the **config.json** file for production we decided to use the `jq` tool which had to be installed on a build machine.
-The instruction on how to install it, can be found [here](https://marekdano.com/blog/one-configuration-for-multiple-servers").
+To update the **config.json** file for production we decided to use the [`jq` tool](https://stedolan.github.io/jq/) which had to be installed on a build machine.
 We build the application on OS X, so we installed it through `brew`, like

 ```
 brew install jq